 - 1 tablespoon plus 2 teaspoons sugar (or 1 tablespoon plus 1 teaspoon honey)

-- Again using clean hands, squeeze the ginger hard to release most of the liquid.
+Again using clean hands, squeeze the ginger hard to release most of the liquid.
 Discard the liquid.
-Loosely pack the ginger into a clean (it is not necessary to sterilize the jar for this recipe) 1/2-pint canning jar.
+Loosely pack the ginger into a clean, sterilized 1/2-pint canning jar.

 Put the rice vinegar, water, and sugar or honey into a small, non-reactive pot.
 Stir over medium heat until the sugar has completely dissolved.
 Raise the heat and allow the mixture to come to a boil.
 As soon as it does, turn off the heat.